Puget Sound Agricultural Company: Labor recruitment

 Starting with Étienne Lucier in 1829, a steady number of primarily French-Canadian employees of the HBC became farmers in the Willamette Valley.
 Their agricultural products were sold to the HBC and continued to use Fort Vancouver as their source of needed supplies and household goods.
 These men eventually contacted bishop Provencher through McLoughlin and requested priests to be sent.
 Eventually Provencher selected François Norbert Blanchet and Modeste Demers as capable for traveling to the distant Willamette Valley.
 In correspondence to HBC officials he requested overland transportation for the two men in 1837.
 The fur merchants saw this as a useful opportunity to further the still paper PSAC.
-French-Canadians farmers residing in the Willamette Valley could potentially be induced to relocate to more favorable locations north of the Columbia.
+French-Canadians farmers residing in the Willamette Valley could potentially be induced to relocate to more favourable locations north of the Columbia.
 The Catholic priests could additionally counter any Methodist influence over the French-Canadians by superintendent Jason Lee.
 However, they utterly failed to convince any farmer to leave the Willamette Valley.

 The failure to get any Willamette farmers to relocate didn't deter the HBC administration.
 According to the plans established in September 1839, by 1841 the PSAC would have enough of a material basis to begin sending families from Scotland.
 The invited families would be each given a house and about 100 acres of land already cleared, but notably these families wouldn't be given legal ownership of the farmsteads.
 Additional terms offered each interested family "twenty cows, one bull, 500 sheep, eight oxen, six horses and a few hogs," in addition a year's supply of foodstuffs.
 Despite these considerations, the company never received applicants due to a combination of no advertisement campaigns for the deal and successful farmers in Scotland not finding the offered deal worthwhile.

 Red River colonists

 Red River carts in the 1870s.
 The carts used by the families led by Sinclair were largely the same design.

-The only successful source of early colonists for the PSAC would come from the Red River colony.
+The only successful source of early colonists for the PSAC would come from the Red River Colony.
 In November 1839 Sir George Simpson instructed Duncan Finlayson to begin promoting the PSAC to colonists.
 If the initial movement of settlers from Red River was successful, company officials wanted at least fifteen families arriving at the Cowlitz Farm annually.
-While finding many men were reportedly favorable to offered terms, the inability to own the farmland they would till was a contentious issue.
+While finding many men were reportedly favourable to offered terms, the inability to own the farmland they would till was a contentious issue.

 Finding many families unwilling to sign provisions, Finlayson felt pressure to get a number of willing emigrants as previously ordered.
 Without the approval of Simpson, Pelly or the Committee, he announced that the farmers could be able to purchase the farmlands they would work on around Cowlitz Farm.
 This new clause came with a major stipulation, as Finlayson later explained to his superiors.
 The sales would happen only if the Oregon Question was settled with British receiving the northern bank of the Columbia River, rather than a direct continuation of the 49th parallel.